FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 totalPassword = 100^8 + 100^7 + 100^6
 ```

-This is equal to `10,101,000,000,000,000`.
-This is quite a large number, but what does it actually mean when it comes to my program running?
+The result of this expression is equal to `10,101,000,000,000,000`.
+This is quite a large number, north of 10 quadrillion to be a little more precise, but what does it actually mean when it comes to my program running?
 This depends on the speed of the computer I'm running on and how long it takes my computer to execute the MD5 algorithm.
 The MD5 algorithm is the key component here because the rest of the program is extremely fast at just creating the passwords.

 Here's where things get dicey.
-If you run a quick Google search for "fastest bitcoin rig" you'll see that these machines are rated in terms of the number of hashes they can do per second.
+If you run a quick Google search for ["fastest bitcoin rig"](http://lmgtfy.com/?q=fastest+bitcoin+rig) you'll see that these machines are rated in terms of the number of hashes they can perform per second.
 The bigger ones can be rated as high as `44 TH/s`.
 That means it can generate 44 tera-hashes per second, or `44,000,000,000,000` hashes per second.
+Forty trillion hashes per second is an impressive number.

-Now, if we divide the total number of passwords by the number of hashes we can generate per second, we are left with the total time it takes a bitcoin rig to generate the hashes for all possible passwords.
+Now, if we divide the total number of passwords by the number of hashes we can generate per second, we are left with the total time it takes a Bitcoin rig to generate the hashes for all possible passwords.
 In our example above, this equates to:

 ```
+totalPassword = 100^8 + 100^7 + 100^6
+bitcoinRig = 4.4e13

-numberOfSeconds = 1.101e16 / 4.4e13 = 250
+numberOfSeconds = totalPassword / 4.4e13 = 250
+numberOfMinutes = numberOfSeconds / 60 = ~ 4 minutes
 ```

-This means that we can generate all the hashes for 6 to 8 character long passwords in basically 4 minutes.
+This means that using this example Bitcoin rig, we could generate all the hashes for a password between 6 and 8 character in length in roughly 4 minutes.
+Feeling nervous yet?
 Let's scale this out and see how long it takes to do 9 character long passwords:

 ```
-bitcoinRig = 4.4e13
+bitcoinRig = 4.4e13                        # Hashes per second
-nineCharacterPasswords = 1e18
+nineCharacterPasswords = 1e18              # Number of possible hashes

-numberOfSeconds = 1e18 / 4.4e13 = 22,727
+numberOfSeconds = 1e18 / 4.4e13 = 22,727   # Max time time in seconds test all possible values
-numberOfMinutes = 378
+numberOfMinutes = 378                      #
-numberOfHours = 6.3
+numberOfHours = 6.3                        #
 ```

 And let's make a big jump to 16 characters: